Skip to main content

 Add to Vector Store actionSends selected posts to a vector target.

-Semantic Search publishes a search form that queries a Pinecone index or Qdrant collection from the frontend.
-Open AI Puffer > Knowledge Base > Settings > Semantic search.
+Semantic Search publishes a search form that queries a Pinecone index, Qdrant collection, or Chroma collection from the frontend.
+Open AI Puffer > Knowledge Base > Settings.
+In Semantic Search, click Configure.

 2. Select the index or collection.